 Standard Deduction Planning: Deduction planning is also affected by the standard deduction.
-For 2013 returns, the standard deduction is \$12,200 for married taxpayers filing jointly, \$6,100 for single taxpayers, \$8,950 for heads of households, and \$6,100 for married taxpayers filing separately.
-For 2014 returns, the deduction is \$12,400 for married taxpayers filing jointly, \$6,200 for single taxpayers, \$9,100 for heads of households, and \$6,200 for married taxpayers filing separately.
+For 2015 returns, the standard deduction is \$12,600 for married taxpayers filing jointly, \$6,300 for single taxpayers, \$9,250 for heads of households, and \$6,300 for married taxpayers filing separately.
+For 2016 returns, the standard deduction is \$12,600 for married taxpayers filing jointly, \$6,300 for single taxpayers, \$9,300 for heads of households, and \$6,300 for married taxpayers filing separately.
 If your itemized deductions are relatively constant and are close to the standard deduction amount, you will likely obtain little or no benefit from itemizing your deductions each year.
 But simply taking the standard deduction each year means you lose the benefit of your itemized deductions.
 To maximize the benefits of both the standard deduction and itemized deductions, consider adjusting the timing of your deductible expenses so that they are higher in one year and lower in the following year (otherwise known as "bunching").
-You can do this by paying in 2013 deductible expenses, such as mortgage interest due in January 2014.
+You can do this by paying in 2015 deductible expenses, such as mortgage interest due in January 2016.

-Medical Expenses: For 2013 and 2014, medical expenses, including amounts paid as health insurance premiums, are deductible only to the extent that they exceed 10% of AGI (7.5% for taxpayers age 65 or older).
-This is an increase from 2012 when it was 7.5% for all taxpayers.
+Medical Expenses: For 2015 and 2016, medical expenses, including amounts paid as health insurance premiums, are deductible only to the extent that they exceed 10% of AGI (7.5% for taxpayers age 65 or older).
+Beginning on January 1, 2017, the 10% threshold will apply to all taxpayers, including those age 65 or older.

-State Taxes: If you anticipate a state income tax liability for 2013 and plan to make an estimated payment, consider making the payment before the end of 2013, provided you can still avoid AMT exposure.
-Note that the option to elect to deduct as an itemized deduction state and local sales taxes instead of state and local income taxes is scheduled to expire at the end of 2013.
+State Taxes: If you anticipate a state income tax liability for 2015 and plan to make an estimated payment, consider making the payment before the end of 2015, provided you can still avoid AMT exposure.
+Note that the option to elect to deduct, as an itemized deduction, state and local sales taxes instead of state and local income taxes expired at the end of 2014.
+However, there is the possibility that the deduction could be reinstated for 2015 by Congress late in 2015.

 Charitable Contributions: Consider making your charitable contributions by the end of the year.
 This will give you use of the money during the year and simultaneously permit you to claim a deduction for that year.
-You can use a credit card to charge donations in 2013 even though you will not pay the bill until 2014.
+You can use a credit card to charge donations in 2015 even though you will not pay the bill until 2016.
 A mere pledge to make a donation is not deductible, however, unless it is paid by the end of the year.
-Note, however, for claimed donations of cars, boats, and airplanes of more than \$500, the amount available as a deduction will significantly depend on what the charity does with the donated property, not just the fair market value of the donated property.
+Note, however, for claimed donations of cars, boats, and airplanes of more than \$500, the amount available as a deduction will depend significantly on what the charity does with the donated property, not just the fair market value of the donated property.
 If the organization sells the property without any significant intervening use or material improvement to the property, the amount of the charitable contribution deduction cannot exceed the gross proceeds received from the sale.